maciejg-git/litewind-alpine-documentation/components/pagination.md

 ### Usage

-To use this component simply copy and paste minimal template or any template from the examples below.

 The data for the component is provided by the `pagination` function in the `x-data` directive.
-This function takes single `object` as argument.

 ```javascript
 pagination({